-Discounts are available for families with more than one child enrolled in the Infant/Toddler Instructional Program and/or the tuition based preschool programs.
+Discounts are available for families with more than one child enrolled in the tuition based preschool programs.
 Siblings are considered children living in the same household, related by blood, marriage/domestic partnership, adoption or foster care.
 2 children: 10%, 3 children: 15%, 4 or more children: 20%